svelte-add/svelte-add/CONTRIBUTING.md

 - Install dependencies `pnpm install`

 Run the following command to create a new adder automatically:

 ```bash
 pnpm run adders:create adders/[YOUR ADDER]
 ```

+- Navigate to `adders/[YOUR_ADDER]`
+- Define the required dependencies under the packages property in `config/adder.ts`
+- Define any files that will need to be created or modified by the adder under the files property in `config/adder.ts`
+- The svg will be blank so you will want to find an svg for your adder
+- Define any options for your adder under `config/options.ts`
+- Define any tests for your adder under `config/tests.ts`

 ## test a adder